jhaslowh/JC2-SES/README.md

 ###Admin

 To create a new admin, add thier steam id to the admins.txt file.
+If you need to figure out your steam id, type "/steamid" into chat ingame.

 ###Commands